MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/federation-and-hybrid/Set-FederatedOrganizationIdentifier.md

 Use the Set-FederatedOrganizationIdentifier cmdlet to configure the federated organization identifier for the Exchange organization.

-For more details, see Federation.
+For more details, see Federation (https://technet.microsoft.com/library/dd335047.aspx).

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).